-Hydrogen safety training should be provided to all employees who handle hydrogen in their jobs.
-The better their training, the better their incident response performance will be.
+- Hydrogen safety training should be provided to all employees who handle hydrogen or related materials.

-- They should also be familiar with procedures for handling hydrogen leaks and spills, and with the appropriate actions to be taken in case of fire.
+- Procedures for handling hydrogen leaks and spills, and the appropriate actions to be taken in case of fire

 - Emergency notification and evacuation/response policies and procedures

 - Ongoing reminders of critical information can be communicated in the workplace using a variety of methods including periodic publishing of the details of hydrogen systems, labels and signs, and safety bulletins.

 - All staff should be trained and encouraged to report any safety concerns they observe with any equipment or system in their workplace.